Operator-precedence parser: Precedence climbing method

 With many levels of precedence, implementing this grammar with a predictive recursive-descent parser can become inefficient.
 Parsing a number, for example, can require five function calls: one for each non-terminal in the grammar until reaching primary.

 An operator-precedence parser can do the same more efficiently.
 The idea is that we can left associate the arithmetic operations as long as we find operators with the same precedence, but we have to save a temporary result to evaluate higher precedence operators.
 The algorithm that is presented here does not need an explicit stack; instead, it uses recursive calls to implement the stack.

-The algorithm is not a pure operator-precedence parser like the Dijkstra shunting yard algorithm.
+The algorithm is not a pure operator-precedence parser like Edsger Dijkstra's shunting yard algorithm.
 It assumes that the primary nonterminal is parsed in a separate subroutine, like in a recursive descent parser.

 Pseudocode

 The pseudocode for the algorithm is as follows.
 The parser starts at function parse_expression.
 Precedence levels are greater than or equal to 0.